 Rats are large, disease-carrying rodents, and you do not want them in your home.
 Particularly if you have pets or children, a rat infestation can be dangerous.
 They are large, and like mice, rodents carry disease and destruction – and fleas and mites, along with them.
 They will come into your home and destroy practically everything, and touching a dead rat or rat droppings can be enough to transfer diseases to pets and children.
 They also are known to bite and transmit disease that way.

 In the warmth and safety of your Northern VA home, rats can live up to three years, and with the average female rat giving birth to 8-10 babies at a time, your home can be overrun quickly.
-Fox Pest Control is here to fight your rodent problems for you.
+Fox Pest Control, your local Northern VA pest control company, is here to fight your rodent problems for you.
 If you have a rat infestation, calling a reputable rat control expert in Northern VA is important.
 Call Fox Pest today to receive prompt service and removal.

 You might already know for sure that you have a rat problem.
 But here are a couple of the most common signs of a rat infestation in Northern VA.